hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 ### Required: Minimize Receiver information available to Agents

-We want to minimize the knowledge about the destination of the App Layer message for minimally trusted agents.
+We want to minimize the knowledge about the Receiver of the App Layer message for minimally trusted agents.
 In this case, "minimally trusted" are all agents except the designated "Cloud Routing Agent" for the Receiver.
 The "Cloud Routing Agent" must know the exact destination (DID#key) of the Receiver, but Agents handling the message prior to the Cloud Routing Agent do not - they just need the DID of the Receiver.

 > Question: Is it necessary to hide the #key part of the "To" address from intervening Agents?
 It adds the complexity outlined in this section.